UK's creaking COVID-19 test system puts health services at risk | Health

 UK's creaking COVID-19 test system puts health services at risk

-Britain's testing system for COVID-19 was creaking on Tuesday as a bottleneck prevented people including medics from getting a test in a potential threat to key health services, health sector organisations said.
+Britain's testing system for COVID-19 was creaking on Tuesday as a bottleneck prevented people including medics from getting a test in a potential threat to key health services, with the government saying it may take weeks to resolve the problem.
 In an attempt to slow one of the highest coronavirus death tolls in the West, Prime Minister Boris Johnson promised in May to create a "world beating" system to test and trace people exposed to the virus.

-"Our members are telling us that lack of access to testing for staff is a major barrier to them delivering services," said Layla McCay, director at the NHS Confederation, which represents organisations across the healthcare sector.
-"We are significantly concerned that some people with symptoms of COVID-19, including healthcare workers and their families, are having difficulty in accessing tests due to insufficient laboratory capacity," she said.
+Phil Sands, a medical engineer, who builds and repairs medical equipment at University College Hospital in London, said he has been off work for the last two days after one of his daughters developed a cold over the weekend.
+Sands said he has tried more than 50 times to log on to the government's website to book a test, but each time it either said there are none available or the system crashes.

+"It is frustrating that I can’t work, I have no symptoms, there is nothing with me, but following the guidelines I have to stay home until I can prove that I don't have COVID-19 or the (quarantine) time has passed," he told Reuters.
+Attempts by Reuters reporters to get a COVID-19 test on Tuesday were greeted with a notice on the government's website saying: "This service is currently very busy.
+More tests should be available later."

 - READ MORE ON: